-The Sun/Moon Calculator Google™ Maps az/alt tool can determine the azimuth and altitude from one location to another, and can generate an elevation profile of the terrain between the two locations, including a sight line to help determine visibility of one location from the other.
+The Sun/Moon Calculator az/alt tool uses Google™ Maps to determine the azimuth and altitude from one location to another, and it can generate an elevation profile of the terrain between the two locations, including a sight line to help determine visibility of one location from the other.
 It allows you to specify the additional heights of man-made structures.

 The Photographer’s Ephemeris can determine the azimuth and altitude from one natural feature to another; as of this writing, it does not have provision to specify the height of a man-made structure above the base elevation, but this capability may be added in a future version.

 Other mapping software, such as Delorme Topo North America and Maptech Terrain Navigator Pro can provide azimuth and distance, and can provide the elevations of features and camera positions.
 Unfortunately, it doesn’t include provision for determining altitude; however, the altitude can be calculated from the distance and elevation difference.
 If h is the altitude in degrees, Δy is the elevation difference in feet, and D is the distance in miles, the altitude can be calculated to good approximation by

 National Geographic Maps TOPO! provided azimuths and distances, and allowed easy export of latitude, longitude, and elevation, but the product was discontinued in 2012.